tokio-rs/tokio/README.md

 Tokio will keep a rolling MSRV (minimum supported rust version) policy of **at least** 6 months.
 When increasing the MSRV, the new Rust version must have been released at least six months ago.
-The current MSRV is 1.49.0.
+The current MSRV is 1.56.0.

+Note that the MSRV is not increased automatically, and only as part of a minor release.
+The MSRV history for past minor releases can be found below:

+ * 1.27 to now - Rust 1.56
+ * 1.17 to 1.26 - Rust 1.49
+ * 1.15 to 1.16 - Rust 1.46
+ * 1.0 to 1.14 - Rust 1.45

+Note that although we try to avoid the situation where a dependency transitively increases the MSRV of Tokio, we do not guarantee that this does not happen.
+However, every minor release will have some set of versions of dependencies that works with the MSRV of that minor release.

 ## Release schedule